Study urban planning in Urbana-Champaign?

 How do you want to get around town?
-Our nationally recognized C-U Mass Transit District serves 10 million, with a growing fleet of hybrid buses.
+Our nationally recognized C-U Mass Transit District serves over 13 million, with a growing fleet of hybrid buses.
 You ride for free as a student.
 And the drivers will get to know you.
 Rent Zipcars by the hour or day, and only pay for the time you use.
 Gas and insurance included and every reservation comes with 180 free miles per day.
 Urbana was designated as a Bicycle Friendly Community by the League of American Bicyclists (LAB) in May of 2010.
 Our community has strong bicycle groups, high bicyclist mode share, a comprehensive bike plan, a broad bicycle advisory committee, and a good amount of bicycle parking.
 The Department of Urban and Regional Planning has two bikes in our own bike share program.
 The flat Prairie land is makes for easy bicycling.
 You'll redefine your concept of a "hill."
 How about a walk?
 In about a 15 minute walk from Temple Buell Hall, you can get to the Krannert Center, Memorial Stadium, Assembly Hall, Krannert Art Museum, the Illini Union, Campustown, the world's largest public university library, the ARC/Activities and Recreation Center, and more.

 Break out your Birkenstocks and head for the West Urbana Neighborhood.
 Designated as one of 10 Great Neighborhoods for 2007 through the American Planning Association's Great Places in America program, the West Urbana neighborhood was the only non-metropolitan neighborhood on the list for this first year of the program.
 APA selected West Urbana as one of 10 Great Neighborhoods for its sustainable design, alternative forms of commuting such as walking, cycling and public transit, inviting neighborhood spaces, and community focus on enhancing quality of life.
 Situated between two dynamic areas — the University of Illinois and downtown Urbana — the West Urbana neighborhood has maintained its unique identity for more than a century, refusing to succumb to the pressures of high-density development or issues surrounding absentee landlords.
 Perhaps APA Executive Director Paul Farmer, FAICP, said it best: "The glamour of West Urbana is in the small but oh-so-important details of community life, like talking to your neighbors, being able to walk or bicycle to school or work, and participating in public meetings."
 Many historic properties remain today as a result of engaged residents and sustained planning efforts.
 Abutting the neighborhood is the Urbana Free Library, which has one of the highest usage rates in the nation.